jgcoliveira/Bike-Share-Data/README.md

 ## 2. Data Sources

-● Where is your data located?

 ### Location

 We will use 12 months of Cyclistic trip data available through [this link](https://divvy-tripdata.s3.amazonaws.com/index.html).
 The data has been made available by Motivate International Inc. under [this license](https://www.divvybikes.com/data-license-agreement) for the purpose of this case study.

-The data is split into 4 folders, each one containing a csv file of quarterly trip data.
-Together they represent 4 quarters of 2019 trip data.
+The data is divided across 4 folders, each one containing a csv file of quarterly trip data.
+Together they represent the 4 quarters of 2019 trip data.

 For analysis purposes, the csv files will be merged onto 1 single file to facilitate the analysis